Dr. Michael May (FRCS) — Updated on April 12, 2023

 Anyone will naturally feel concerned if they think their hair is falling out.
-But you normally shouldn’t need to worry too much as you should have more than enough hair on your head to make up for any loss.
+Don’t get too worried though, as you should have more than enough hair on your head to make up for any hair loss.

-However, we understand that, when your hair seems to be falling out quickly, anyone would want to find out the underlying cause of hair loss.
+Unfortunately, if you find that your hair seems to be falling out more quickly or if you experience any kind of excessive hair shedding, you might need to find out the cause of hair loss.

 In this article, we’re going to be explaining some of the most common reasons why your hair is falling out – and, most importantly, what you can do to prevent or treat hair loss.